-Between 3 and 9 September, 60 participants from 26 countries are gathering in N’Djamena, Chad, for the seventh African School on Internet Governance (AfriSIG), a week of peer learning-based sessions that include hands-on experience which fellows will have the opportunity to apply at the African Internet Governance Forum, taking place right after.
+Between 3 and 9 September, 60 participants from 26 countries gathered in N’Djamena, Chad, for the seventh African School on Internet Governance (AfriSIG), a week of peer learning-based sessions that included hands-on experience which fellows had the opportunity to apply at the African Internet Governance Forum, which took place right after.

 How does the internet work?
 What is an internet protocol?
 What types of disruptions do we face and what causes them?
-These were some of the questions addressed during the first sessions of the School, which focused on internet architecture and address management, as well as basic internet governance concepts, issues and institutions.
+These were some of the questions addressed at the School, which focused on internet architecture and address management, as well as basic internet governance concepts, issues and institutions, among many other issues.

 “What does good internet governance mean to you?”
 AfriSIG 2019 participant, storyteller and YouTuber Olamide Egbayelo asked fellows Allan Mulenga and Lydienne Nathalie Ntogue to capture their first impressions after an intense day of work.